 Anne Cooke is a consultant clinical psychologist who worked in the NHS for many years with people distressed by the types of experiences that are the subject of this report.
 She is now Principal Lecturer and Clinical Director of the Doctoral Programme in Clinical Psychology at the Salomons Centre for Applied Psychology, Canterbury Christ Church University.
-With Professor Peter Kinderman, she was also co-ordinating editor of the report which this one updates and replaces, published in 2000.
+With Professor Peter Kinderman, she was also co-ordinating editor of the report Recent Advances in Understanding Mental Illness and Psychotic Experiences which this one updates and replaces, published in 2000.
 She was a co-editor of Understanding Bipolar Disorder, a Division of Clinical Psychology report published in 2010.
 She is active on Twitter (@AnneCooke14) and blogs at Discursive of Tunbridge Wells.